 Thai?
 The Old Siam on Micklegate.

 A stunning place to eat lunch is Grey's Court behind the Treasure's House.
-Used in the filming of Eternal Law with Sam West (now starring in Hyde Park on Hudson).
+Used in the filming of Eternal Law with Sam West (now starring in Hyde Park on Hudson) and visited by Drew Pritchard of Quest TV's Salvage Hunters.
 Drop down off the walls into their beautiful garden and if it's too cold to sit outside aim for a sofa in the gallery.
 It's like having your lunch in a stately home and the food is lovely.
 Now doing weddings.
 Be warned, the service can be appalling.

 Our new kid on the block, literally on our block as it's only a few minutes walk away in our neighbourhood, Trinacria.
 A Sardinian cafe bar just like the one's I frequented whilst living in Italy.
 Now open on a Friday and Saturday evening and THE place to go during every day.
 Great pasta, superb ice cream and licenced too.
 I can't recommend this place too highly.

 - Where to find the best chefs in the city?